 - Maintenance works that may affect departing aircraft

 In order to fly within the standard Preferred Noise Routes (PNRs) used by departures from Manchester Airport aircraft fly Standard Instrument Departures (SIDs).
 These SIDs consist of a series of navigational instructions.
 If the any or all navigational aids required to fly the SID are not available then the aircraft will instead fly a Non Standard Departure Instruction.

-Ground based navigational aids will be unavailable on 6th November 2013 and so some departing aircraft will be given Non Standard Departure Instructions on these days that will cause them to fly outside of the normal Preferred Noise Routes.
+If ground based navigational aids are unavailable then departing aircraft will be given Non Standard Departure Instructions that will cause them to fly outside of the normal Preferred Noise Routes.

 Area B Car Park north of Ringway Road